Skip to Main Content

 • Your FAFSA should be received by our Student Financial Aid office within 4-7 business days

-TIP: The FAFSA opens in December for the following academic year.
+TIP: The FAFSA opened earlier in the year.
 Many awards have limited funding available.
 Students are encouraged to complete their FAFSA by UNF’s financial aid priority deadline, January 15, or sooner.

 Icon of a checklist